DeclanChidlow/vale.rocks/src/portfolio/public-libraries-western-australia.md

 We started with in-depth client consultations, moving from wireframes to **Figma** prototypes.
 Through multiple rounds of client feedback and user testing, we iteratively refined our designs, addressing flaws to ensure a user-centric approach.

 The natural choice for this content-driven site, which would be managed by non-technical staff, was **WordPress**.
 We built the theme from the ground up, embracing WordPress's **block theme** functionality and using **Tailwind CSS** for design consistency and efficient collaboration.
-I specifically developed a custom **WordPress plugin** to handle custom post types for news, events, and workshops, ensuring the site could effectively fit PLWA's needs.
+I specifically developed a custom **WordPress plugin** using **PHP** to handle custom post types for news, events, and workshops, ensuring the site could effectively fit PLWA's needs.

 <figure>
 <img src="/assets/portfolio/public-libraries-western-australia/new-site.avif" alt="A modern looking website.
 At the top is a simple orange navigation menu with dropdown icons, followed by a hero image, some stats, an about section, a map plotting libraries, a horizontal list of news articles, and a large orange footer linking to all the major pages on the site.">